Robust Time-Varying Control Barrier Functions with Sector-Bounded Nonlinearities: Preliminaries

-The goal is to design a safety filter $F$ that ensures that the uncertain system $P$, defined in \eqref{eq:plantG}, operates safely for all possible nonlinearities in the sector $[-\theta,\theta]$, i.e., $x(0) \in \mathcal{C}(0)$ implies $x(t) \in \mathcal{C}(t)$ for all $t \ge 0$.
-This definition of safety is equivalent to the forward invariance of $\mcl C(t)$ for the uncertain closed-loop with all possible nonlinearities.
-Moreover, the safety filter should maintain safety while minimally altering the command generated by the baseline controller $k_0$.
-The overall controller, $k$, consists of both the baseline controller $k_0$ and the safety filter $F$ as shown in Figure~\ref{fig:CLIC}.
+The goal is to design a safety filter $F$ to ensure that the uncertain system $G_\phi$, defined in \eqref{eq:plantG}, operates safely for all nonlinearities in the sector $[-\theta,\theta]$, i.e., $x(0) \in \mathcal{C}(0)$ implies $x(t) \in \mathcal{C}(t)$ for all $t \ge 0$.
+This is equivalent to the forward invariance of $\mcl C(t)$ for the uncertain closed-loop with all possible nonlinearities.
+Moreover, the safety filter should maintain safety while minimally altering the command from the baseline controller $k_0$.
+The overall controller, $k$, consists of both the baseline controller $k_0$ and the safety filter $F$ as shown in Fig.~\ref{fig:CLIC}.
 The closed-loop dynamics with the uncertain system and this combined controller are given by:

 We will refer to \eqref{eq:uncertain closed-loop} as nominal closed loop for perturbation levels $\theta=0$, i.e, $w=0$.
-The remainder of the section reviews the ingredients required to design a "safe" controller.
+The remainder of the section reviews the ingredients required to design a ``safe'' controller.